Lyra0710/Geomagnetic-Storm-Detection/README.md

 ## Project Structure 📁

-Here's an overview of the project structure:
+Here's an overview of the naiming conventions and their content:

 - `data/`: Contains collected data.
 - `models/`: Stores trained machine learning models.
-- `notebooks/`: Jupyter notebooks for data exploration and model development.
+- `code/`: Jupyter notebooks for data exploration and model development.

 ## Getting Started 🏁